Hackclub-OC/Vision-OS/README.md

 ## **Things to note**
 - Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages
 - **You cannot use this repo for the hackclub high seas if you are a member of hackclub**
+- Changes are under progress and more things will be added to this, including documentation, images and more icons

 ## Inspiration